aurickislam/file-share/README.md

 ./download.sh
 ```

-Before running the script please change the `HOST_URL` variable.
+Before running the script please put it on the source folder of your project and change the `HOST_URL` variable.
 And also change the file path.
 This script creates folder of the downloaded files.

 ## download.sh